mendersoftware/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 ![choose device type](Image_2.png)

-## Step 6 - Install the Mender client on the device
+## Step 6 - Install the Mender clients on the device

-Next we will install the Mender client on the device and connect it to the Mender server.
+Next we will install the Mender clients on the device and connect them to the Mender server.

 ![copy bash snippet](Image_3.png)

-In the dialog box from above, click **Copy to clipboard** to copy the code to install the Mender client.
+In the dialog box from above, click **Copy to clipboard** to copy the code to install the Mender clients.
 Now go to the command line on your device, and **paste** the code e.g. by right-clicking in the terminal and selecting *Paste*, followed by *Enter*.

-This downloads the Mender client on the device, configures and starts it.
+This downloads the Mender clients on the device, configures and starts them.

 ## Step 7 - Accept the device

-Once the client has started, the Mender client will attempt to connect to the server and it will appear in your Pending devices tab in the server.
+Once the clients have started, the Mender clients will attempt to connect to the server and it will appear in your Pending devices tab in the server.
 Go ahead and **Accept** the pending device in the server.
 After accepting the device, it will appear on the Device groups tab on the left of Pending.